IgorKorkin/MemoryRanger/README.md

 ## Updated MemoryRanger: Hijacking Is Not An Option
 Updated MemoryRanger prevents the following new attacks:
-* <b>Hijacking of NTFS structures</b>, which gains an unthorized access to files opened without shared access by patching Stream Control Block structures;
+* <b>Hijacking of NTFS structures</b> gains an unthorized access to files opened without shared access by patching Stream Control Block structures;
-* <b>Handle Hijacking Attack</b>, which provides illegal access to exclusively open files via patching handle table entries;
+* <b>Handle Hijacking Attack</b> provides illegal access to exclusively open files via patching handle table entries;
-* <b>Token Hijacking Attack</b>, which is designed to elevate the process privileges without using token-swapping technique;
+* <b>Token Hijacking Attack</b> is designed to elevate the process privileges without using token-swapping technique;
-* Updated MemoryRanger implements special kernel enclave to protect the sensitive data from being tampered with all drivers, the corresponded scheme is below;
+* Demos with Handle Hijacking and Token Hijacking as well as their prevention on newest <b>Windows 10 1903</b> are below.
-* Four new demos with attacks and their prevention on newest Windows 10 1903 are below.
+* Updated MemoryRanger implements <b>special memory enclave to protect the sensitive kernel data</b>, e.g. Token Structures, from being tampered with all drivers, the scheme is below.

 <img src="https://github.com/IgorKorkin/MemoryRanger/blob/master/blackhat2019_memoryranger_prevents_token_and_handle_hijacking.png" width="1000" />